vsrinivas/fuchsia/development/workflows/qemu_persistent_disk.md

 $ mkfs /dev/class/block/004 blobfs
 ```

 You're done.
-Now reboot and pass `-d` to `frun` to run with peristent disks.
+Now reboot and pass `-d` to `frun` to run with persistent disks.

 ## Keeping a spare